heronarts/P4LX/README.md

 First: Install Maven for your platform.
 Google is your friend.

-P4LX depends upon the Processing core library JAR file, which is not available in Maven central.
-First, you will need to install this to your local Maven repository using the `mvn validate` command.
+P4LX depends upon the Processing core library JAR file, as well as recent JOGL builds which are not available in Maven central.
+First, you will need to install these to your local Maven repository using the `mvn validate` command.
 ```
 $ cd P4LX
 # mvn validate